hyperledger/iroha/wasm/README.md

   edition = "2021"

   [lib]
-  crate-type = ['cdylib']    # Crate has to be linked dynamically
+    # Smartcontract should be linked dynamically so that it may link to functions exported
+    # from the host environment.
+Also, host environment executes the smartcontract by
+    # calling the function which smartcontract exports(entry point of execution)
+  crate-type = ['cdylib']

   [profile.release]
-  strip = "debug"     # Remove debugging info from the binary panic = "abort"     # Panics are transcribed to Traps when compiling for wasm anyways lto = true          # Link-time-optimization produces notable decrease in binary size opt-level = "z"     # Optimize for size vs speed with "s"/"z"(removes vectorization)
+  strip = "debuginfo" # Remove debugging info from the binary panic = "abort"     # Panics are transcribed to Traps when compiling for wasm anyways lto = true          # Link-time-optimization produces notable decrease in binary size opt-level = "z"     # Optimize for size vs speed with "s"/"z"(removes vectorization)